 \textbf{Datasets.} We evaluate our proposed method on PASCAL VOC2007 \cite{everingham2010pascal} and MS COCO \cite{lin2014microsoft}.
 The PASCAL VOC2007 contains 20 diverse object classes, including 9,963 images, split into 5,011 for training and 4,952 for testing.
 The MS COCO, with its 80 object classes spread across 118,000 training images and 5,000 evaluation images, makes it a more challenging benchmark.

 \textbf{Eval metrics.} Followed by \cite{bhatt2024preventing}, we use the mean average precision at an IOU threshold of 0.5 ($A{P_{50}}$, \%) as the metric.
 For PASCAL VOC2007, following previous works \cite{kim2024vlm}, we provide the $A{P_{50}}$ of the current task classes and the previous task classes to better reflect the method's stability and plasticity.
 There are two evaluation methods for obtaining task precision: validating on the entire test set versus using task-specific test subsets.
-The second method yields higher precision for the same model.
+The second method yields higher precision for the same detector.
 We adopt the first method and add superscript $^ * $ to results from the second method to ensure fair comparison.
-For MS COCO, following previous works \cite{kim2024sddgr}, we provide the $A{P_{50}}$ of all trained classes after training at each stage.
+For MS COCO, following previous works \cite{kim2024sddgr}, we provide the $A{P_{50}}$ of all learned classes after learning at each task.

 \textbf{Implementation details.} We implement our proposed method based on Deformable-DETR \cite{zhu2020deformable} pre-trained on the MS COCO dataset and Co-DETR \cite{zong2023detrs} pre-trained on the Objects365 dataset \cite{shao2019objects365}, both obtained from HuggingFace.
-The large-scale Objects365 dataset contains 365 object categories and over 600,000 images, making it a suitable pre-training source for incremental learning experiments on MS COCO dataset.
+The large-scale Objects365 dataset contains 365 categories and over 600,000 images, making it a suitable pre-training source for incremental learning experiments on MS COCO dataset.
 Furthermore, since the official MD-DETR implementation is only available on Deformable-DETR, we port MD-DETR \cite{bhatt2024preventing} on Co-DETR for a fair comparison.